-You can provide your child with art supplies that work beautifully in their hands and it makes a BIG difference in the outcome of their picture and their enjoyment in making art.
-Why do quality art supplies matter?
+Your children see and experience the difference between quality art supplies and substitutes.
 Take a look at a substandard set of watercolor crayons (on the far left) vs. a quality brand (on the right) in these pictures.
-To make color products cheap, manufacturers use clay, wax, and other fillers, which take up space, but do not deliver color.
+Both have been applied to the paper and then brushed with water to blend.
+Those on the far right work.
+Why the difference?
+In order to make color products cheaper, manufacturers use clay, wax, and other fillers, which take up space, but do not deliver color.
 Though both paintings were handled in the same way, the quality brand with no fillers broke down and blended to act like a true watercolor painting.
 The cheaper brand had a wax filler and wax resists water, so it did not act like a painting medium, but resisted the water like a wax crayon.